ServiceCounter

 The setpoint / parameter iAlarm2 cannot be changed by the user.

-The setpoints / parameters are checked cyclically and limited to the corresponding bounds if necessary.
-Any change of one setpoint / parameter can therefore cause a change of another setpoint / parameter. ##### Prerequisite for using the ServiceCounter function block
+The setpoints / parameters are checked cyclically and limited to the corresponding limits if necessary.
+Any change to one setpoint / parameter can therefore cause a change to another setpoint / parameter.

 CODESYS